-Remember that the insurance company is working in their best interest; your workers’ compensation attorney in Duval County, FL from the Law Offices of Anidjar & Levine is working for you.
-If you feel your claims have been wrongfully denied or limited, contact us so we can help you will the appeals process.
+Remember that the insurance company is working in their best interest—your workers’ compensation attorney in Duval County, FL from the Law Offices of Anidjar & Levine is working for you.
+If you feel your claims have been wrongfully denied or limited, contact us so we can help you with the appeals process.
 We can assist in drafting the appeal and can also represent you during the appeals hearing process to fight for your compensation.

 When preparing for such hearings, our legal team assembles a comprehensive array of evidence that reinforces why you are entitled to the benefits you requested.
 Materials we often incorporate include:

 - Details of the accident, including witness statements

-- Medical records that document the injury and your recuperation; and
+- Medical records that document the injury and your recovery

-- Expert opinions from medical professionals as to the injured party’s ongoing abilities to continue to work.
+- Expert opinions from medical professionals as to your ongoing ability to continue to work